FotiosMpouris/ppa-mobilization-agent-lite/README.md

 ## 🛠️ Prerequisites (Don't Skip This!)

-If you're new to building please open up your go-to LLM (I recommend Gemini 3.0 through the Google Ai Studio) Follow link to sign up https://aistudio.google.com/
+If you're new to building please open up your go-to LLM.
+I recommend Gemini 3.0 through the Google Ai Studio.
+Follow link to sign up https://aistudio.google.com/
-You can also open up the LLM_HELP.txt file in this repo and paste that prompt into the prompte field for your choice of LLM and make sure to replace the "Paste Your Error Here" text with your question or issue.
-It's important to get a conversation going with your LLM to bring it up to speed so that you're both on the same page.
+You can also open up the LLM_HELP.txt file found in this repo, and paste that pre-made prompt into the your choice of LLM and make sure to replace the "Paste Your Error Here" text with your question or issue.
+It's important to get a conversation going with your LLM to bring it up to speed so that you're both on the same page in case you have more questions.

 **Choose A Code Editor**